Living Stress Free

 When you need help or are looking for answers, you need someone who understands you and your situation (Hebrews 4:13).
 This person should be someone who understands your thoughts, knows everything about you and someone who can see everything (Psalm 139:1-3).

 You need a person who is highly intelligent and full of wisdom (Proverbs 2:8-11).
-A person who can see your problems from a unique perspective, and a better viewpoint (Isaiah 55:9).
-And someone who knows what you need and can provide the need (2 Corinthians 9:8; Luke 12:24; Matthew 6:33).
+A person who can see your problems from the best viewpoint (Isaiah 55:9).
+And someone who knows what you need and can provide that need (2 Corinthians 9:8; Luke 12:24; Matthew 6:33).

 God is someone with these qualifications and abilities.
-When you seek or pursue God you will become stress-free, because God has all the answers and knows everything about you even the things that are deep down in your heart (Acts 1:24).
+God has all the answers and knows everything about you even the things that are deep down in your heart (Acts 1:24).

-Pursuing God allows you to live a life of peace and joy because you know everything in your life is being handled by him who is the best steward for your life.
+Pursuing God allows you to live a life of peace and joy because you know everything in your life is being taken care of by him who happens to be the best steward for your life.

 "What shall we say about such wonderful things as these?
 If God is for us, who can ever be against us?"

 To live a stress-free life is first knowing God, then you'll know how amazing your life plan is, and what he promised you will happen.
-This will help you not to worry about things in your life like your relationships, finances, careers, or business, etc. Because you now know eventually it will work to your benefit.
+This will help you not to worry about things in your life like your relationships, finances, careers, or business, etc., because you know eventually it will work to your benefit.

 When the walls are caving in you won't be stressed, because you already know it is all part of the process and not the end.

 Life is a sequence of chapters, some easier than others, but each chapter in your life is necessary to complete destiny and fulfill purpose.
-And when you seek and pursue God for guidance, your life's story will have a happy ending.
+And when you ask God for guidance, your life's story will have a happy ending.

 "In my distress I prayed to the Lord, and the Lord answered me and set me free."